MeetanshiInc/Magento-2-Contactless-Delivery/README.md

 The COVID-19 disease has taken over the world and compelled everyone to practice social distancing.
 In such a scenario, it is difficult for the online stores to deliver and that too when it comes to essential items delivery, which cannot be avoided, there needs to be a way out.

 Meetanshi has developed [***Magento 2 Contactless Delivery***](https://meetanshi.com/magento-2-contactless-delivery.html) extension that allows the store owners to show a "no contact" or "contactless delivery" availability message on the product page.
+And thus, store owners can [**Implement No Contact Delivery for Magento 2 Stores to Avoid COVID-19 Spread**](https://meetanshi.com/blog/no-contact-delivery-for-magento-2/)

 The customers can select this option from the checkout page to avail contactless delivery and enter the additional instructions for the order delivery.